 The Accumulator

 P.S.
 Vanguard has occasionally made changes to the US version of the formula in response to market conditions.
-It previously increased the equities allocation and also broadened international exposure to equities and bonds.
-If you’re buying into the Target Retirement Funds for convenience – rather than because you have strong views – then you’ll probably be glad someone is keeping an eye on things, but beware.
+It increased the equities allocation and also broadened international exposure to equities and bonds.
+But the UK iterations – launched in December 2015 – have remained largely unchanged.

 Thanks for an excellent review.
 Fascinating!